r-Techsupport/rTS_Wiki/docs/safety-security/mfa.md

     * Under the Pro plan you can keep TOTP seeds in your manager.

 ## Hardware tokens
-Hardware tokens are typically keyfobs, USB devices, or  smartcards, for the purpose of this guide we will only talk about fobs and USB devices.
+Hardware tokens are typically keyfobs, USB devices, or smartcards.
+For the purpose of this guide we will only talk about keyfobs and USB devices, since smartcards almost never are used by consumers.

-In the keyfob form a hardware token is typically generating a 6 digit code, much like a TOTP application.
+In the keyfob form, a hardware token is typically generating a 6 digit code, much like a TOTP application.
 The most popular consumer application of these would be DUO.

 Advanced users will be most familiar with USB devices such as Yubi or the generic U2F/FIDO devices.
 These are typically inserted into a machine for authentication.